 For other hiking adventures in the UK, check out our NC500, West Highlands and Brecon Beacons hiking guides.

 Exploring the Drinking Dinosaur During the Flamborough Head Walk to Bempton Cliffs

 Located in the East Riding of Yorkshire, the Flamborough Head to Bempton Cliffs walk is easily one of the best coastal routes in the UK.
 But, many walkers will miss the outstanding Drinking Dinosaur attraction, located along the coastline at Flamborough Head.
 The Drinking Dinosaur isn’t actually located on the typical route, as depicted in many trail descriptions online.
 But, it only takes a small detour off the typical route to explore this amazing natural attraction.

-Exploring the Drinking Dinosaur makes the Flamborough Head to Bempton Cliffs walk even better.
-So, we highly recommend adding this awesome natural attraction to your coastal walk along the brilliant Yorkshire coast.
+Certainly, exploring the Drinking Dinosaur makes the Flamborough Head to Bempton Cliffs walk even better.
+So, we highly recommend adding this awesome natural attraction to your coastal walk along the brilliant East Yorkshire coast.
 Other than the phenomenal Drinking Dinosaur, you’ll also have beautiful white cliffs, stunning beaches and amazing birdlife to enjoy along this walk.
 Indeed, all of the highlights of the Flamborough Head to Bempton Cliffs walk will be covered in this guide.

 The typical Flamborough Head to Bempton Cliffs walk is a circular route, which doesn’t take in the Drinking Dinosaur at Flamborough Head.
 This option involves completing the route by cutting inland from Bempton Cliffs to Flamborough.
 Of course, we’re usually all for a loop instead of doing an out and back, in order to explore new areas.
 But in this case, with an absolutely stunning coastline, we think it’s best to stick by the coast the entire walk!